Proper Toothbrushing Techniques

 Who is affected by poor oral hygiene?

 Any person who has teeth and poor oral hygiene habits needs to learn how to brush and floss their teeth.
 A lot can be done at home to save teeth from cavities, bad breath, and dental infections.
-This includes children, teenagers and adults and home care is as important as regular dental check ups and cleanings.
-It should be easy to find out the best way to clean your teeth these days.
-Websites and dental features will explain what is needed and what you must do to get the best results.
+This includes children, teenagers and adults and home care is as important as regular dental checkups and cleanings.
+It should be easy to find out highly recommended way to clean your teeth these days.
+Websites and dental features will explain what is needed and what you must do to get highly recommended results.
 If you follow the guidelines carefully there should less dental problems noted.
 The one thing you do however need to remember is to check the reason why the articles may appear.
 Once you have experienced the problems with improperly cleaned teeth – first or second hand – you will want to ensure that you never have to experience it again.

-Some articles are going to be health related and will give the best advice.
+Some articles are going to be health related and will give highly recommended advice.
 Others will be promoting a product, so may suggest that certain products will be better than others.
-This does not mean that they are wrong; just that you should be away treat the information as what it might be – an advert to encourage you to buy rather than a fully researched article on the best way to keep your teeth clean.
+This does not mean that they are wrong; just that you should be away treat the information as what it might be – an advert to encourage you to buy rather than a fully researched article on highly recommended way to keep your teeth clean.